-In general, single-occupancy rooms are more expensive as the individual has their own private living space, which requires individual upkeep and supervision.
+In general, single-occupancy rooms at rehab in Lincolnshire are are more expensive as the individual has their own private living space, which requires individual upkeep and supervision.

 If an individual opts for a multi-occupancy room, they are likely to incur far fewer costs as the cost of upkeep is divided between all of the occupants.

 Averages for different durations of care are outlined below: